apebrahimi/viworkdemo002/demo-plan.md

 Got it.
-Here’s a clean, conflict-free flow + requirements plan (no code, no DB schemas) that matches your real process exactly and is ready for Cursor to implement step-by-step.
+Here’s a clean, conflict-free flow + requirements plan that matches your real process exactly and is ready for Cursor to implement step-by-step.

 ⸻